Peoples of Palawan: Palawano

-Taaw't Bato
+Taawʼt Bato

-The Taaw't Bato means "people of the rock".
+The Taawʼt Bato means "people of the rock".
 They are a small community of traditional southwestern Palawanos who reside in the crater of an extinct volcano during certain seasons of the year, in houses built on raised floors inside caves though others have set their homes on the open slopes.
 They are found in the Singnapan Basin, a valley bounded by Mount Matalingahan on the east and the coast on the west.
-North of them is the municipality of Quezon, and to the South are the still unexplored regions of Palawan.
+North of them is the municipality of Quezon, and to the south are the still unexplored regions of Palawan.

 They are still primitive in their lifestyle, even in the way of dressing.
-The men still wear g-strings made of bark and cloth, and the women wear a piece of cloth made into skirts to cover the lower body.
-Both of them are half naked, but sometimes women wear a blouse that is not indigenous but obtained through the market system.
+The men still wear loincloths made of bark and cloth, and the women wear a piece of cloth made into skirts to cover the lower body.
+Both of them are half naked, but sometimes women wear a blouse that is not Indigenous but obtained through the market system.

-Taaw't Bato artistry is cruder compared to other Palawan groups, except in exceptional cases involving basketry.
+Taawʼt Bato artistry is cruder compared to other Palawan groups, except in exceptional cases involving basketry.
 Around cave-dwellings, for example, they construct a light and sturdy lattice-work made of saplings lashed together and anchored fast to crevices in the walls to provide access to the caves.
 The construction does not depend on any major framework to hold the unit against the walls.
 The anchorage is distributed all along the framework such that the breakdown of one section can be compensated for by the rest of the construction.
 With conditions varying in different caves, there are modifications and elaboration on the basic datag or sleeping platforms, and lagkaw or granary.

 They are swidden cultivators, practicing multiple cropping with cassava as the major source of carbohydrate.
 They also produce sweet potato, sugarcane, malungay, garlic, pepper, string beans, squash, tomato, pineapple, etc. Throughout the year, hunting and foraging are pursued to complement the carbohydrate diet of the people.
 Most of the wild pigs are caught through spring traps.